jvrana/Pillowtalk/README.md

 # **Marshpillow**

-**Marshpillow** is a small framework for interacting with APIs.
+**Marshpillow** is a small framework for interacting with APIs. **Marshpillow** generates ORM python models and schemas for interacting with APIs.
+It can even *guess* the object relations from a JSON file and automatically generate a code skeletons for those relations

+## Why another library? (better description pending...)
+Theres lots of libraries for creating APIs but not alot of libraries for interacting with those APIs.
+Behind most APIs is an underlying object relation structure (hopefully!). **Marshpillow** guesses these relations and tries to deserialize data on-the-fly through an API connection to as app, website, or database.

-**Marshpillow** automatically generates python models from JSON.
+The goals of **Marshpillow** is to create python models that:
+* are compact
+* are easily scalable
+* have a live connection to an API
+* can optionally be automatically updated based on changes to an API

 ## Status

-V0.0.1 - New and in progress
+V0.0.1 - New and in progress (aka probably don't use it yet)

 ## What it does